JulioCz36/MAVII-Unit3-Exercises/README.md

-# Guía Práctica – Resortes, Cuerpos Blandos y Ragdolls 🌀
+# Practical Guide – Springs, Soft Bodies and Ragdolls 🌀

-Ejercicios desarrollados para el primer trabajo práctico de la materia **MAVII**.
-En esta guía se exploran mecánicas físicas avanzadas usando Box2D, incluyendo resortes, interacciones suaves y construcción de ragdolls.
+Exercises developed for the first practical assignment of the **MAVII** course.
+This guide explores advanced physics mechanics using Box2D, including springs, soft interactions, and ragdoll construction.

-## ⚙️ Tecnologías
+## ⚙️ Technologies

 - C++
 - SFML
 - Box2D

-## 📚 Ejercicios
+## 📚 Exercises

-### 🏀 Ejercicio 1 – Pelota rebotando
+### 🏀 Exercise 1 – Bouncing ball

-Simula una pelota que rebota en todos los bordes de la pantalla, aplicando la ley de elasticidad vista en clase.
-Ideal para comprender el coeficiente de restitución y colisiones básicas.
+Simulates a ball bouncing off all edges of the screen, applying the elasticity law covered in class.
+Ideal for understanding the coefficient of restitution and basic collisions.

-### 🔗 Ejercicio 2 – Pelotas unidas por un resorte
+### 🔗 Exercise 2 – Balls connected by a spring

-Dos pelotas dinámicas conectadas por un `b2DistanceJoint` con efecto de resorte.
-El usuario puede agarrar y mover cualquiera de ellas con el mouse.
+Two dynamic balls connected by a b2DistanceJoint with a spring effect.
+The user can grab and move either ball with the mouse.

-### 🎯 Ejercicio 3 – Pelota unida a punto fijo
+### 🎯 Exercise 3 – Ball attached to a fixed point

-Simulación de una pelota unida por un resorte a un punto fijo en la escena.
-Se observa el comportamiento de amortiguación y oscilación.
+Simulation of a ball attached by a spring to a fixed point in the scene.
+Demonstrates damping and oscillation behavior.

-### 🕹️ Ejercicio 4 – Cuadrado controlado por el jugador
+### 🕹️ Exercise 4 – Player-controlled square

-Un cuadrado dinámico que puede moverse mediante fuerzas con las teclas de dirección.
-Sirve para experimentar con input, fuerzas aplicadas y fricción.
+A dynamic square that can be moved by applying forces using the arrow keys.
+Useful for experimenting with user input, applied forces, and friction.

-### 🧍 Ejercicio 5 – Ragdoll
+### 🧍 Exercise 5 – Ragdoll

-Simulación física de un personaje construido con cajas que representan la cabeza, torso, brazos y piernas.
-Las partes están unidas mediante joints (revolute y distance) para simular un cuerpo articulado realista.
+A physical simulation of a character built from boxes representing the head, torso, arms, and legs.
+The parts are connected with joints (revolute and distance) to simulate a realistic articulated body.

 ## 👨‍💻 Autor

-**JulioCZ**
-1° Cuatrimestre – Año 2025
-Tecnicatura en Diseño y Programación de Videojuegos
+**JulioCZ** - Technical Degree in Video Game Design and Programming